logo for pictures-of-cats.org

 A large number of the cat breeds have become labeled breeds because their appearance is different due to a genetic mutation.
 Of course, throughout evolution genes have mutated to form the animals we now know - that is the nature of evolution.
 Yet in the case of a number of the registered breeds the mutation, it could be argued, is strictly speaking a defect that results in an interesting looking cat.

 There are several examples of this occurring.
 Mutations affecting the coat resulted in the Rex cats, namely the LaPerm, Devon, Cornish and Selkirk Rexs.
 The Rex coat is crinkly and wavy.
 The Devon and particularly the Selkirk Rexs are also quite fragile looking cats, to my eye.This fragile appearance extends to the Oriental Shorthair.
 The rare American cat breed with a different coat is the American Wirehair.
-A coat that is more permed than crinkly is on the Laperm.
+A coat that is more permed than crinkly is on the LaPerm.

 Where the mutation has gone a step further from modifying the coat to removing it we can find the hairless or near hairless cats.
 There include the Sphynx, Don Sphynx (Russian variety), Bambino (dwarf variety) and Peterbald (noticeably a little more hair and associated with the Don Sphynx in terms of origin).

 Other forms of genetic mutation resulting in a very noticeable change in appearance are the Manx type cats, with no tail or a shortened tail.
 There are a number of these cats all with their particular characteristics and mutations.
-They are the Manx (no tail), Cymric (long haired Manx mutation), American Bobtail, Pixie-Bob, Kurilain Bobtail, Japanese Bobtail
+They are the Manx (no tail), Cymric (long haired Manx mutation), American Bobtail, Pixie-Bob, Kurilian Bobtail, Japanese Bobtail

 Other genetic mutations resulting in a new breed are the American Curl and Scottish Fold (ears that flop), Ojos Azules (blue eyed).